UCLM-ARCO/uclm-arco.github.io/shapes/content/integrating_metamotionr_with_python.md

 Once you import the library you must instantiate your chip.
 In order to do that you must call the constructor `MetaMotion` with the **MAC address** of the chip, which can be observer in the label of the device.
-Once the sensor is instanitated, call the `connect()` method in order to establish the Bluetooth connection
+Once the sensor is instantiated, call the `connect()` method in order to establish the Bluetooth connection

 {{<code py>}}